School to Career

 Enrichment Workshops

-This year, the total cost of supplying these workshops to the schools was almost $99,000 which was funded by private donors, the Foundation’s annual Gala and special fund raising productions.
+The annual total cost of supplying these workshops to the schools is $40,000.
+These funds are raised through the generosity of private donors through the Foundation’s annual Gala and special fundraising campaigns.

 Grants